Useful Notes: Chicago

 - Englewood: One of Chicago's most dramatic falls from grace, this was once a wealthy neighborhood with a thriving shopping district at par with Magnificent Mile.
 The Great Depression took a heavy toll on it, and it has only gotten worse since.
 Today, its shopping strip is virtually abandoned, the once-majestic homes are decaying and the population shrinks every year.
 After most South Side housing projects were demolished, Englewood became one of the most crime-ridden neighborhoods in Chicago by default.
 There have been lot of redevelopment and gentrification attempts, but nothing took.

 - Back of the Yards: Former site of the Union Stockyards (which, in turn, figured prominently in The Jungle).
-Originally dominated by Poles and other Eastern European immigrants, it became a Mexican-American neighborhood in The Seventies.
+Originally dominated by Poles and other Eastern European immigrants, it became a Mexican-American neighborhood in The '70s.

 Far South Side